• Valeska Soares

 b.
 1957, Belo Horizonte (MG), Brazil | Lives and works in São Paulo (SP), Brazil.

-Valeska Soares' sculptures and installations use a wide range of materials including mirrors, reflective surfaces, books, antique objects and furniture, marble and perfume bottles.
+Valeska Soares' sculptures and installations utilize a wide range of materials including mirrors, reflective surfaces, books, antique objects and furniture, marble, and perfume bottles.

-In two- or three-dimensional media, his work engenders a complex web between time and memory, invoking the human body and objects on the verge of disappearance.
+In two- or three-dimensional media, his work creates a complex web between time and memory, invoking the human body and objects on the verge of disappearance.
 Starting from an active creation of absence, his works unfold the ambivalence of memory, in a tenuous balance between permanence and transience.
-The material used, as well as the memory that
+The material employed, as well as the memory that

-Soares often takes as his subject, disappears and erases himself, but disappearing is also the fabrication of a singular effect.
+Soares often takes up the subject, disappears, and fades away, but this disappearance is also the creation of a unique effect.

 Representative galleries